About Royal Djurgården Visitor Center

 Click here for more information about Forex Bank

-You are not allowed to put up a tent or to camp here on Djurgården.
+No, you are not allowed to put up a tent or to camp on Djurgården.

 Of course!
-Bring your future husband/wife, your guests, and a wedding officiant for an open-air wedding in Djurgården’s nature.
+Bring your future spouse, your guests, and a wedding officiant for an open-air wedding in Djurgården’s nature.

 Or you can book a wedding in Djurgården’s church, in Seglora church at Skansen and at some of our museums.
 On Valentine’s Day, drop-in ceremonies are organized in several places.